Exploring Cesis, Latvia’s charming 800-year-old town

 Today you can visit the Castle complex, operated by the Cesis History and Art Museum.
-The finishing will give you an idea of how the Sievers family lived and learn more about the medieval castle’s history next to it.
+The finishing will give you an idea of how the Sievers family lived and you can learn more about the medieval castle’s history.

 Villa Santa Hotel

 In 1918, it became a sanatorium and was used for medical purposes until the 1990s.
 After the hospital was shut down, the property was left unused for a decade.
 What you see today is a result of the work done by Villa Santa’s current owners, a major Latvian publishing house.

 The Karlamuiža hotel is centrally located between the centre of Cesis and local ski slopes.
 The property is surrounded by orchards and the nature of the Gauja National Park.
 It’s a perfect place to decompress while enjoying all the area has to offer and exploring Cesis.

 If you enjoy exploring Cesis, you might like to read about Riga, Latvia’s capital!

 The original manor house on the property burnt down several times and wasn’t rebuilt.
-The hotel is the former servants’ house that was built mid-18th century, renovated in 2016.
+The hotel is a former servants’ house that was built in the mid-18th century and was renovated in 2016.
 Karlamuiža is a quaint hotel with suites named after people who lived here.
 Each suite is more like an apartment, with a kitchenette area.